kagiko/vaultwarden-wiki/Proxy-examples.md

   # Uncomment to allow access to the admin interface only from local networks
 # import admin_redir

-  # Notifications redirected to the websockets server
-  reverse_proxy /notifications/hub <SERVER>:3012

-  # Proxy everything else to Rocket
+  # Proxy everything to Rocket
   # if located at a sub-path the reverse_proxy line will look like:
   #   reverse_proxy /subpath/* <SERVER>:80
   reverse_proxy <SERVER>:80 {